 One of the unique features of the PCI Card is the ability to be RS-485 compatible without the need for special software or drivers.
-This ability is especially useful in Operating Systems where the lower-level I/O control is abstracted from the application program.
+This ability is especially useful in operating systems where the lower-level I/O control is abstracted from the application program.
 You can effectively use the PCI Card in an RS-485 application with existing (that is, standard RS-232) software drivers.

-Switch SW2 is used to control the RS-485 mode functions for the driver circuit (see Figure 3-6).
+Switches SW3 and SW4 are used to control the RS-485 mode functions for the driver circuit.
 The selections are RTS Enable (silk-screen "RT," switch position 4) or Auto Enable (silk-screen "AT," switch position 3).
-The Auto Enable feature automatically enables/disables the RS-485 interface.
+The Auto Enable feature automatically enables/disables the

+RS-485 interface.
 The RTS mode uses the RTS modem control signal to enable the RS-485 interface and provides backward compatibility with existing software products.